sylhare/sylhare.github.io/_posts/2019-04-01-Certificates-everywhere.md

 ---

 Certificates are everywhere ...

 Usually you don't see them, everything works fine until it does not.
-The most common place with certificate errors will be on website not using them or with errors.
+The most common place with certificate errors will be on a website not using them or with errors.

 ![warning]({{ "assets/img/http_warning.png" | relative_url }})

 *Like your connection is not secure, you're going to die and all your data will be hacked*

-I might be exaggerating, it's not that complicated and you might not always getting hacked, but you surely gonna die.
+I might be exaggerating, it's not that complicated, and you might not always getting hacked, but you surely gonna die.
 Anyway, how does it work?

 ## Let's get started 😎